Joseph Servières

 Joseph Servières (20 July 1781 – 3 February 1826) was an early 19th-century French playwright.

 Biography

-After studying in hos hometown, Servières came to Paris at a very young age.
-Soon after his arrival he wrote and staged several theatre plays which achieved some success.
+After studying in his hometown, Servières came to Paris at a very young age.
+Soon after his arrival, he wrote and staged several theatre plays which achieved some success.
 He was noticed by Lucien Bonaparte, then interior minister, but soon fell into Napoleon's disfavor.
 In 1807, he married Eugénie Charen, the stepdaughter of the painter Guillaume Guillon Lethière, who was herself a distinguished artist.
 Servières then accompanied his stepfather to Italy, where the latter had been appointed Director of the French School in Rome.
 There he met Lucien, a longtime friend and confidant of Lethière.